 J.D.
 Power Valuation Services noticed wholesale prices closed the first quarter stronger than analysts initially expected.
 As a result, the firm again is adjusting its 2019 forecast after incorporating March’s information.

-After six consecutive months of declines, analysts reported in that the used-vehicle market bounced back in March.
+After six consecutive months of declines, analysts reported in the latest installment of Guidelines that the used-vehicle market bounced back in March.
 The rebound resulted in the J.D.
 Power Valuation Services’ Seasonally Adjusted Used Vehicle Price Index increasing by 1.1 points relative to February to 117.5.

 J.D.
 Power Valuation Services explained March’s positive result comes after weaker than usual January and February performances, which triggered previous forecast updates.

 “Typically, prices begin to heat up in the February period, especially for affordable mainstream segments, however, that was not the case this year,” analysts said.

 “The lackluster start to 2019 was driven by lower than expected and delayed federal tax returns,” they continued.
 “Historically, consumers have used tax refunds as healthy down payments on vehicle purchases.
 While there is still a lot of uncertainty surrounding the tax situation, it did begin to improve around the middle of February.
 The improvement was likely too late to be realized in February as it does take time for refunds to be realized and hit bank accounts.”